grange85/everythings-swirling/_posts/2025-01-01-letsdoit25-day-1-deanna-durbin-allan-jones.md

 ### Day 1 / Song #2 <br/> Allan Jones - Donkey Serenade (1937)

-Allan was on my radar because of his appearances with The Marx Brothers, but _The Donkey Serenade_ was from _The Firefly_ were he starred opposite Jeanette MacDonald (who is in my #LetsDoIt25 long list but might not make the cut).
+Allan was on my radar because of his appearances with The Marx Brothers, but _The Donkey Serenade_ was from _The Firefly_ where he starred opposite Jeanette MacDonald (who is in my #LetsDoIt25 long list but might not make the cut).
 This song became Allan Jones's signature song.

 {% ahfowvideo "GRdrKJ_pZZU" "Allan Jones - The Donkey Serenade" "https://cdn.grange85.co.uk/swirling/letsdoit25/allan-jones-donkey-serenade.jpg" %}